devrajkhanra/marketpulse-ui/blueprint.md

 The application will adhere to modern design principles to ensure a beautiful, intuitive, and accessible user experience.

 - **Aesthetics**: Create a visually engaging interface using modern components, a balanced layout, clean spacing, and polished styles.
 The design will incorporate a vibrant color palette, expressive typography, and subtle textures to create a premium feel.
-- **Iconography & Visuals**: Use meaningful icons and visuals to enhance user understanding and navigation.
+- **Iconography & Visuals**: Use meaningful icons and visuals from the `lucide-react` library to enhance user understanding and navigation.
 All visuals, including placeholder images, will be relevant and high-quality.
 - **Interactivity**: All interactive elements (buttons, forms, charts) will provide clear visual feedback, including loading states and smooth transitions to create a dynamic user experience.
 - **Responsiveness**: The application will be fully responsive, ensuring a seamless experience across mobile, tablet, and desktop devices.
 - **Accessibility (A11Y)**: Implement a11y best practices to empower all users, regardless of ability.